 She has been invited as a Guest artist and workshop Lecturer-performer at numerous Flute Conventions, including the Mid Atlantic Flute Convention, the Firs Flute Convention in Canada with her "Duo Clave" ensemble (Flute+Tiple), the Toronto Latin American Flute Festival, the Berklee Flute Association (Boston), the Longy Conservatory, The Dr. Cate's Summer Camp in Montgomery IL, the Flootfire Summer Camp in Lexington MA, and the Musikmesse in Frankfurt to present her Books.

 Carmen is based in the Boston area and among her compositional work, teaches private students.
-She recently earned her Master's degree in Music therapy and is part of the Comercial Members Committee of the NFA.
+She earned her MD in Music therapy and is part of the Comercial Members Committee of the NFA.

 El Patasdilo, pasillo by Carlos Vieco

 Available to download at this website - Mp3 to dwnl